locationtech/udig-platform/docs/user/en/Setting a hotlink.rst

 To set a file hotlink:
 ----------------------

 #.
-Load documents related to layer or feature
+Load documents related to feature
 #.
 Select the hotlink from the list
 #.
 Click :guilabel:`Edit...` to open the **Edit File Hotlink** dialog
 #.
 Provide the file to be linked by doing one of the following: